 We look for the next runway exit and slow down to about 15 knots before we start turning off the runway.

 We continue rolling forward until we passed the runway entry marker with the full length of our aircraft.

 We can now safely stop the aircraft and do our "After Landing" checklist.

-If ATC did not already contact us on the ground we would contact them now to let them now we have vacated the runway.
-They will give us taxi instructions so we can continue taxiing to our gate once we have completed the after landing tasks.
+If ATC did not already contact us on the ground, we would contact them now to let them know we have vacated the runway.
+They will give us taxi instructions, so we can continue taxiing to our gate once we have completed the after landing tasks.

 After landing tasks in simulation

-In real live the A320 will have two pilots which can actually do things in parallel.
-Talking to ATC, taxing the aircraft and do the after landing tasks.
-In the simulation we are typically alone so it is absolutely ok to stop once we have fully vacated the runway and do these things one after the other.
+In real life, the A320 will have two pilots which can actually do things in parallel.
+Talking to ATC, taxiing the aircraft and doing the after landing tasks.
+In the simulation we are typically alone, so it is perfectly fine to stop once we have fully vacated the runway and do these things one after the other.
 Talking to ATC and getting taxi instruction, do the after landing tasks and checklist, taxiing to gate.

 This concludes Vacate Runway